-Rome is best seen on an Angels and Demons tour, having first refreshed your memory by watching the Ron Howard film of the Dan Brown book once again before you go.
+Rome – Angels and Demons is a great way to see Rome, having first refreshed your memory by watching the Ron Howard film of the Dan Brown book before you go.
 Sadly Tom Hanks will not be running around for you but the guide will bring the book and film to life.
-And please, do not confuse this with the Robbie Williams biography that has the same name!
-Jean has had a little fun with this but it is actually a great way to plan to see Rome.
+And please, do not confuse this with the Robbie Williams biography of the same name!
+Jean’s little fun film is actually a great way to plan to see Rome.

-To get you in the mood, here is the movie trailer.
-Then what you will read will make sense.
+To get you in the mood; the movie trailer.
+Reading will read will make sense.

 If that makes you want to do more research, why not?
 Now past its release, you can buy it very cheaply on Amazon.
 The cheapest way to get the book seems to be in a set (great deal), and there is the rental Amazon option with DVD.
 Here are the links.

-If you are a cruiser you don’t have long, so we suggest earth, air, fire, and water with a few additions.
-The most important church is FIRE and it can be closed after 11am and before 4 pm so get there early, late might not be possible if on a cruise.
+The guides are good, but finding a guide for this tour can be hard.
+It sells out weeks before the date.
+Sometimes months if a big ship is going.
+Some tours start at 9 am, and for cruisers that can be tough as Civitavecchia is an hour away.
+So we will guide you through the main bits.
+The Simple Tour – If you are a cruiser you don’t have long, so we suggest earth, air, fire, and water with a few additions.
+The most important church is FIRE and it can be closed after 11 am and before 4 pm so get there early, late might not be possible if on a cruise.

 At the top of the complex statue by Bernini is a bronze hen pigeon, symbolizing the peaceful work of Christ.
 The four fountains are personifications of the four rivers in the image of Bernini’s collaborators who were from the then four known continents.
 The Danube as Raggi; the Ganges as Poussin; the Rio Della Plata a Baratta; and the Nile as Fancelli.
 Our Piazza Navona film shows you where to find the square then how to walk round the corner to the Pantheon.
 Click here.